Cascade CMS allows you to apply preformatted styles and formats to text. In each WYSIWYG editor, you will see two drop down menus - Styles and Format.

 Align Right and Align Left

-Note: If you try to add formatting that is not used on the Brandeis website, it will be removed when you submit your page.
+Note: If you try to add formatting or code that is not used on the Brandeis website, it will be removed when you submit your page.

 This text uses the paragraph text format.